 The estimated value calculated ex ante and presented in the registered PDD is different from the actual value calculated for this Monitoring Period mainly due to following aspects:

 First of all, in the ex ante estimations the number of the distributed stoves were estimated to be in totally 5,090.
-The real number of the distributed stoves was instead 4,955 from which only 95% (corresponding 4,707 eligible stoves) has been considered eligible as described in Section D.3 above.
+The real number of the distributed stoves was instead 4,955 from which only 95% (corresponding 4,707 stoves) has been considered within the Emission reduction calculations to be conservative as described in Section D.3 above.

 Moreover, the values of used for Usage Rate (Up,y) and Discount factor to account for the baseline stove use in project scenario (DFb,Stove,y) have been updated for the ex post calculations based on the monitoring results; in ex ante estimations the Usage rate for the first four project years was estimated to be conservatively only 80%, instead, based on the current monitoring the Usage rate was 99%.
 The discount factor to account for the baseline stove use was instead estimated ex-ante to be 20% while the current monitoring survey confirmed it to be currently 6.8 %.